Purépecha: Cárdenas era

 Following the Mexican Revolution (1910–1920), Michoacán experienced political unrest.
 When former revolutionary general Lázaro Cárdenas, originally from a small town in Michoacán, was appointed governor of his state, he began an ambitious program of reform and economic development, which he continued when he became president of Mexico (1934–40).
 For him, the Indigenous heritage of Michoacán was foundational for the construction of Mexico's post-revolutionary identity.
 Although the Aztecs loomed large in Mexican history and the construction of identity, Cárdenas saw the Purépecha as "purer" source.
-The Purépecha had never been conquered by the Aztecs, but in the era of the Spanish conquest, the resistance of the Purépecha was a point of regional pride.
+The Purépecha had never been conquered by the Aztecs, and in the era of the Spanish conquest of Mexico, the resistance of the Purépecha was a point of regional pride.
 In particular, Cárdenas promoted the story of Princess Eréndira who is said to have fought against the Spanish.
 He named the house he built in Pátzcuaro "La Quinta Eréndira" and commissioned muralists to depict Purépecha history in his residence and elsewhere.
 Purépecha traditions of folkloric performance became a source of indigenista pride.